 'Impossible or not, this is Shield country.
 If I'm right, there's a small river flowing out of the north arm of this lake which goes north to La Ronge.
 Just follow the shoreline and see.'
 Sure enough, there was the river.
 I heaved a sigh of relief and blessed Rene Baudais for teaching me to read maps.

 'Now keep low and follow the river until we hit Lac La Ronge.
 Then just follow the shoreline west until we come to the settlement,' I said.
 And so we did.
 My knees were trembling so much I could scarcely walk when I got out of the aircraft.
 I tersely told the pilot I was through with him and walked away.
 Thank God we had flown south where the ground was flat, instead of north.
 We wouldn't have had a chance among the high granite cliffs of the Shield.

 I raised hell at the Airways office in Prince Albert and vowed never again to take a chance with an unknown pilot.

 Bush pilots are a breed apart and I salute them all.
 Day in and day out they fly the North over rugged Pre-Cambrian Shield terrain, often in areas not always accurately mapped.
 In the winter their job is particularly arduous.
 Not only is the weather bitterly cold but fierce winds and snowstorms are encountered frequently.

 There are no airplane hangers in the bush.
-When the plane has landed for the night, it is run up on four or five long poles -- always provided by our post managers -- to ensure that the aluminum skis do not freeze to the snow or slush overnight.
+When the plane has landed for the night, it is run upon four or five long poles -- always provided by our post managers -- to ensure that the aluminium skis do not freeze to the snow or slush overnight.
 Then the engine oil

 Meanwhile, the passenger has breakfasted comfortably in the warm house, while the pilot has laboured in sub-zero weather.
 Once passenger and freight are aboard, the pilot guns the motor, wrenching the skis loose from their supporting poles and away they go over the snow to the next post.